Sunday, April 30, 2023

 Horde - Horde's happy for the chance to see some real action alongside a veteran like Mister Machine, something he throws in his cousin's face whenever their paths cross.
 He's also secretly a big fan of college football who thinks The Brute Squad got a raw deal (anti-mutant bias at its worst!) but he always seems to say the wrong thing around the guy.
 Doesn't help that the Brute Squad is really good-looking but definitely straight.
 Bodycount and Manpower are clearly a couple, which made her aborted attempt at flirting with Horde extra awkward.
 Manpower himself is kind of an idiot but he's the only other team member who seems to really enjoy a good adrenaline rush the way Horde does.

-You can also consider using less than the full Force Multipliers team, adding friendly NPCs to the hero side (maybe giving each PC a squad of soldiers or security minions or a minor superhero lieutenant ally), or using a more hero-friendly environment than usual - if you use one at all.
+Also consider using less than the full Force Multipliers team, adding friendly NPCs to the hero side (maybe giving each PC a squad of soldiers or security minions or a minor superhero lieutenant ally), or using a more hero-friendly environment than usual - if you use one at all.
 Full-team fights with these villains are going to be complex already, and adding more things to track won't help that.
-If you can get an assistant GM for teh night it would be great.
+If you can get an assistant GM for the session it would be great.

 ___________________________________________________________________